Skip to Main Content

 Referrals and Authorizations

-Providers may contact the Health Net Long-Term Care Intake Line with all questions regarding LTC referrals and authorizations, or to check the status of a request.
+Providers may contact the Health Net Long-Term Care Intake Line and/or the Healthnet provider porta with any questions regarding LTC referrals and authorizations, or to check the status of a request.

 Claims and Payment